Monday 30 September 2024 to Thursday 3 October 2024

 1200-1315, Tuesday 1 October 2024 | Watershed, Bristol

 UK productivity has been sluggish since the 2007-09 financial crisis.
-Our expert panel will debate the causes of the UK’s productivity stagnation and consider potential policy solutions.
-Join us to explore the extent of the challenge and to discover how boosting investment, improving education and training, exploiting technological innovation, and changes in regulation could help address the UK’s productivity puzzle.
+Our expert panel debates the causes of the UK’s productivity stagnation and consider potential policy solutions.
+This session explores the extent of the challenge and to discover how boosting investment, improving education and training, exploiting technological innovation, and changes in regulation could help address the UK’s productivity puzzle.

-Speakers: Sam Fleming (Financial Times, chair), Katy Riddington (National Composites Centre), Dariush Sokolov (Unite), Judy Stephenson (University College London) and Bart van Ark (University of Manchester and Productivity Institute)
+Chaired by Sam Fleming (Financial Times, chair), with Katy Riddington (National Composites Centre), Dariush Sokolov (Unite), Judy Stephenson (University College London) and Bart van Ark (University of Manchester and Productivity Institute).

 How can we build a sustainable planet?